 Not only were Beijing’s Imperial rulers a fan of palaces, but they loved their gardens too!
 Beihai Park is one of the oldest imperial gardens in the city and has been a venue for royal banquets for centuries.
 For almost a thousand years, the park has been a fantastic representation of art and culture.

 Let’s get one thing straight, the Chinese love to party, and they party hard!
 There’s no better place to do that in Beijing than in Sanlitun!
 It is the place to be for foreigners and young locals to come for a good time!
-The streets are lined with countless clubs, bars.
+The streets are lined with countless clubs and bars.
 It said that nearly 60% of Beijing’s bars are congregated in the area!
-Oh and if you’re a foreigner, you get to drink in clubs for free!
+Oh, and if you’re a foreigner, you get to drink in clubs for free!
 How about that?!

 Though it’s one of the lesser-known highlights of Beijing, it’s still one of the best.
 Directly behind the Forbidden city stands the 5 peaks of Jingshan park, which were man-made from the mounds of dirt removed during the process of building the moat which surrounds the palace!

 The peaks offer a fantastic panoramic view of the city, and an even better view of the Forbidden City from above, a site not available anywhere else.
 The park also marks the official centre of Beijing, which is represented by a marker set before the Wanchun Pavilion.